ar5had/gsoc17-convert-xul-to-react/project-progress.md

 * Finalised all the cross platform css.
 * Checked the component in all major OS and and FX versions.
 * Done with `React-dialog` component.
 Can't move forward without having a talk with mentor.
+* Added logic to pick OS type and show css accordingly in heroku app.
 * Done with cross platform css of `React-dialog` component.